BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_lord_of_the_rings.md

 If Elendil is slain, from that point onwards Isildur may call a Heroic Strike each turn without expending Might.

-**PARTICIPANTS**

-**Good:** Elendil, High King of Gondor and Amor; Isildur; Gil-galad, High King of the Elves; Elrond, Master of Rivendell; 36 Warriors of Numenor: 12 with shield, 12 with spear & shield and 12 with bow; 37 High Elf Warriors: 12 with spear and shield, 12 with Elf bow, 12 with no additional equipment, 1 with banner.

-**Evil:** The Dark Lord Sauron; 4 Orc Captains with shield; 2 Mordor Trolls; 72 Mordor Orcs: 24 with shield, 24 with spear, 12 with two-handed weapon, 12 with Orc bow.

 ![](../media/scenarios/armies_of_lord_of_the_rings/the_last_alliance.jpg)

 ---

 ## THE FALL OF KHAZAD-DUM

+**PARTICIPANTS**

+**Good:** Durin, King of Khazad-dum; Mardin; Dwarf Captain with shield; 12 Khazad Guard with the Hearthguard upgrade; 12 Iron Guard; 6 Vault Warden teams; 24 Dwarf Warriors; Dwarf Ballista.

+**Evil:** The Balrog; Moria Goblin Captain with shield; Moria Goblin Shaman; Moria Blackshield Captain; 12 Moria Blackshields; 12 Moria Goblin Prowlers; 36 Moria Goblins: 12 with shield, 12 with spear, 12 with Orc bow; Moria Goblin Drum; 3 Cave Trolls.

 **LAYOUT**